Disney Dinners: Princess and the Frog

 Princess and the Frog Dinner Party for Adults | The Rose Table

-I originally wanted green roses and purple stock but alas, my store didn’t have either in stock that week and unlike our favorite Contessa, I don’t have time to run to multiple stores before a party.
-I’m thrilled with how the flowers turned out!
-I went with white roses and green carnations and I think the combination looked so serene and beautiful.
+I chose white roses and green carnations and I think the combination looked so serene and beautiful.
 I used a green vase, green bottle, and light blue bottle for the flowers.
-I chose bottles as a nod to Mama Odie’s place in the movie, which has loads of glass bottles hanging from the ceiling.
+The bottles are of course a nod to Mama Odie’s place in the movie, which has loads of glass bottles hanging from the ceiling.

 The Place Settings